 This parameter supports an LDAP implementation used in previous versions of the Interstage BPM software to support backward compatibility.
-When this parameter is set to Yes, it will use the LDAPGroups and LDAPPeople parameters as specified in their descriptions and assume that you have the organizational units (ou's) defined in them.
-For example if you use Interstage BPM with LDAP as installed, this parameter will be set to Yes.
-LDAPGroups will be set to ou=Groups and LDAPPeople will be set to ou=People.
+When this parameter is set to yes, it will use the LDAPGroups and LDAPPeople parameters as specified in their descriptions and assume that you have the organizational units (ou's) defined in them.
+For example if you use Interstage BPM with LDAP as installed, this parameter will be set to yes.
+LDAPGroups will be set to ou=Groups and LDAPPeople.
+Interstage BPM will assume that you have defined Groups and LDAPPeople will be set to ou=People.
 Interstage BPM will assume that you have defined Groups and People organizational units and use them.